symfony/symfony-docs/book/forms.rst

 Any blocks inside the ``fields.html.twig`` template are now used globally to define form output.

-.. sidebar::  Customizing Form Output all in a Single File in Twig
+.. sidebar::  Customizing Form Output all in a Single File with Twig

-    You can also customize a form block right inside the template where that customization is needed :
+    In Twig, you can also customize a form block right inside the template where that customization is needed:

     .. code-block:: html+jinja

         {% extends '::base.html.twig' %}

+        {# import "_self" as the form theme #}
         {% form_theme form _self %}

+        {# make the form fragment customization #}
         {% block field_row %}
             {# custom field row output #}
         {% endblock field_row %}